Two Birds With One Stone: Beamforming Design for Target Sensing and Proactive Eavesdropping: Introduction

 \subsection{Organization}

-The remaining organization of this paper is summarized as follows: Sect. \ref{sec:SystemModel} introduces the system model of the joint proactive eavesdropping and target sensing communication.
-In Sect. \ref{sec:Problem1}, an efficient tradeoff algorithm is proposed to solve the formulated problem based on SDR and sequential rank-one constraint relaxation (SROCR) techniques.
-In Sect. \ref{sec:Simulation}, the simulation results of the algorithm are analyzed.
-Finally, Sect. \ref{sec:Conclusions} summarizes the work of the paper.
+The remaining organization of this paper is summarized as follows.
+Sect. \ref{sec:SystemModel} introduces the system model of the joint PE and TS communication.
+In Sects. \ref{sec:Problem1} and \ref{sec:Problem3}, the PE-centric, TS-centric, and the normalized weighted optimization problems are formulated and solved by the SDR technique and the SROCR method.
+In Sect. \ref{sec:Simulation}, the simulation results of the algorithm are presented and analyzed.
+Finally, Sect. \ref{sec:Conclusions} summarizes this work.
+TABLE \ref{table2} lists the notations and symbols utilized in this work.